ivangfr/springboot-kong-plugins/README.md

 We are going to add the following rate limitings:
 - `/api/public`: 1 request a second;
 - `/api/private`: 5 requests a minute;
-- `/actuator/httptrace`: 2 requests a minute or 100 a hour.
+- `/actuator/httptrace`: 2 requests a minute or 100 requests an hour.

 Let's set them.